emcf/thepipe/README.md

 ## 🛠️ How it works

 The pipe is accessible from the command line or from python.
-The input source is either a file path, a URL, or a directory path.
-The pipe will then extract information from the source and process it for downstream use with LLMs.
-The output is an opinionated, sensible text-based representation of the retrieved data (along with image data if any), carefully crafted to work well with LLMs such as GPT or Claude.
+The input source is either a file path, a URL, .zip, or a directory path.
+The pipe will extract information from the source and process it for downstream use with LLMs.
+The output is an opinionated, sensible text-based (or multimodal) representation of the extracted information, carefully crafted to work well with LLMs such as GPT or Claude.
+It uses a variety of heuristics to optimize the output for tasks such as [AI-native extraction](https://docs.mathpix.com/#process-a-pdf), [LLMLingua](https://arxiv.org/abs/2403.12968), [Ctags](https://en.wikipedia.org/wiki/Ctags), automatic image encoding, and more.

 ## 📂 Supported input sources